A Word from Ashlin

 What VISIONS programs have you participated in?

-I was lucky enough to be a part of the twelve day Dominican Republic trip and this summer will be going to Peru with Visions!
+I was lucky enough to be a part of the twelve day Dominican Republic trip and this summer will be going back to the DR again with Visions!

 Is there a project that stands out as your favorite?